simranduggal75/College-Management-System/README.md

 This repository contains various PHP projects developed by Simran Duggal.
 Below are the details of each project.

-## Project 1: Homely Foods
+## Project 1: College Management system

 **Description:**
-Homely Foods is a web application for meal planning and ordering.
-It includes features such as different meal plans, a FAQ section, categories for meals, and a contact form.
+College management system  is a web application which manages college details, faculty, students, assignments, courses, projects, syllabus, and attendance

 **Technologies Used:**
 - PHP
 - HTML
 - CSS
-- JavaScript
-- Bootstrap
 - MySQL

-**Features:**
-- Different types of meal plans (veg and non-veg)
-- FAQ section
-- Categories such as breakfast, lunch, dinner
-- Contact form for meal ordering
-- Emphasis on cleanliness and sanitation practices

 **How to Run the Project:**
 1. Clone the repository.